Importance of supine assessment

 Let the infant lie on a firm surface.
-It is best to observe the infant wearing only a diaper, so if the room is warm enough and the caregivers have no objections, let them remove all other clothing.
+It is best to observe the infant wearing only a nappy/diaper and thin layer of clothing, if possible with the limbs exposed.
+If the room is warm enough and the caregivers have no objections, let them remove all other clothing.
 Some infants get upset when their clothes are removed, so it may be that you have to compromise on the clothing.

 Posture and movements of the head and and neck

 By 3 months infants will usually have learned to maintain the head in the midline, especially when looking at an interesting event or object.